 The Black OC is a creative movement utilizing the power of hip hop to build community, establish greater equality among all demographics while promoting a higher standard for urban culture.
+As a non-profit The Black OC works towards the establishment of a Black led cooperative work space for the arts, activism and entrepreneurship.

 IN THE NEWS!
-Ferin Kidd, Chief Representative of The Black OC speaks at Sasscer (Black Panther) Park in Santa Ana, CA during a Juneteenth vigil and demonstration for George Floyd and all victims of police violence.
+Ferin Kidd, founder of The Black OC speaks at Sasscer (Black Panther) Park in Santa Ana, CA during a Juneteenth vigil and demonstration for George Floyd and all victims of police violence.
 Ferin emphasizes to the crowd the need for solidarity between the Black and Brown community (the 2 populations most impacted by systemic racism and it effects: Poverty, crime, policing, etc.).
 Furthermore, he calls for an end to gang violence, advocates unity between people of all colors while accentuating the need to stand in support of each other's struggles against inequality and injustice.
 Ferin also implores those who have not lost their constitutional rights due to criminal histories to exercise them and change their communities and local governments from within first.
 The crowd hears his roar and pumps their fists in support of unity and solidarity, then takes a knee as a symbolic oath to cease their participation in gang violence before finally heading to the registration table to begin exercising influence in local government.

 (Photo by Paul Bersebach, Orange County Register/SCNG)